 I Introduction 4

 II European Legislation 5

-III New for the 2021-2022 edition: new practical implementation of the "enterprise" statistical unit 6
+III New for the 2021-2022 edition: new practical implementation of the "enterprise" statistical unit

 IV Methodology of the Survey on the use of Information and Communication Technologies (ICT) and Electronic Commerce in Companies 8

 1 Objetives 8

 2 Survey scope 8

 2.1 Population scope 8

 2.2 Time scope 8

 2.3 Geographical scope 9

 3 Statistical unit and Reporting unit 9

 3.1 Statistical unit 9

 3.2 Reporting unit 9

 3.3 Delineation of Statistical Enterprises using the Profiling methodology 10

 4 Variables and their definition 12

 5 Sample design 16

-5.1 Sampling Frame 16
+5.1 Sampling Frame 17

 5.2 Determination of Exhaustive Units 17

 5.3 Stratification 17

 5.4 Sample design 18

-5.5 Sample selection 18
+5.5 Sample selection 19

-5.6 Estimators 18
+5.6 Estimators 19

 5.7 Sampling errors 20

-6 Information collection 21 7 Processing of information 22 7.1 Information processing for the Legal Unit 22 7.2 Information processing for the Statistical Enterprise 22 8 Tabulation and dissemination of results 24 Anr nex I 25 Tab le 1.
-Population scope of the SICTEC survey, according to NACE 25 Tab le 2.
-Distribution of the sample, according to NACE rev.2 and size of legal unit 26
+6 Information collection 22

+7 Processing of information 22 7.1 Information processing for the Legal Unit 22 7.2 Information processing for the Statistical Enterprise 23 8 Tabulation and dissemination of results 24 Anr nex I 25 Tab le 1.
+Population scope of the SICTEC survey, according to NACE 25 Table 2.
+Distribution of the sample, according to NACE rev.2 and size of legal unit Table 3.
+Distribution of the sample according to the Autonomous Community and size of the legal unit